MurmurationsNetwork/MurmurMapsConsumer/README.md

 - murmur-maps-queue

-Once created, the queue will initially appear as `inactive` until both a consumer and a producer are correctly configured.
+Once created, the queue will initially appear as **Inactive** until both a consumer and a producer are correctly configured.

 ### 2. Configure `wrangler.jsonc` in MurmurMaps Consumer (this project)